-In accordance with the terms of Lease OCS-P 0565, Invenergy will establish early contact and maintain ongoing communication with appropriate command headquarters.
+In accordance with the Lease OCS-P 0565 term 4.2.5 Coordination with Command Headquarters, Invenergy will establish early contact and maintain ongoing communication with appropriate command headquarters.
 Invenergy will provide advance notice of activities that could potentially impact military operations.